 - a.
 The top four finishers from each league final meet are invited to the IEC Finals.
 Also, if the IEC Finals are held on a 9-lane track, a fifth fastest finisher in a running/field event may be invited.
 In the event that any IEC qualifier declares, prior to the IEC Finals seeding meeting, that they will not be competing in one or more of their scheduled events, the conference may invite the next fastest finisher(s) in a running/field event. - b.
 In the event a third league is formed the top 2 (two) athletes from each league and the next best 3 (three) times from league finals shall advance to the I.E.C.'s - c.
-In the 800, 1500, and 3000 Meter runs, the number of qualified runners shall be 16 athletes, the top six finishers from each league and the next four (4) fastest times. - d.
+In the 800, 1500, and 3000 Meter runs, the number of qualified runners shall be 12 athletes, The top four finishers from each league and the next four (4) fastest times - d.
 After League Finals, each club may designate 2 alternates for each relay team advancing to IEC's, providing that they: have met minimum participation requirements during the regular season, have not competed in Open Finals, and have not competed on another relay team in the same event at League Finals.
 Furthermore, any addition of an alternate to a relay team advancing from league Finals to IEC's will count towards the maximum number of events allowed per athlete at League Finals.
-Thus, a qualified alternate will have competed in 3 or fewer events at League Finals to be added to one relay event at IECs, or 2 or fewer events at League Finals to be added to both relay events at IECs.
+Thus, a qualified alternate will have competed in 3 or fewer events at League Finals to be added to one relay event at IECs, or 2 or fewer events at League Finals to be added to both relay events at IECs. - e.

-e.
 All field events will begin at 08:30 (except for high jump which will start at 08:15) and run concurrently.

-HIGH JUMP LONG JUMP SHOT-PUT

-Bantam Girls Intermediate Boys Youth Boys

-Bantam Boys Intermediate Girls Youth Girls

-Midget Girls Midget Girls Intermediate Girls

-Midge Boys Midget Boys Intermediate Boys

-Youth Girls Youth Girls Bantam Girls

-Youth Boys Youth Boys Bantam Boys

-Intermediate Girls Bantam Girls Midget Girls

-Intermediate Boys Bantam Boys Midget Boys

-f.
+.
+HIG H JUMP LONG JUMP SHOT-PUT .
+Ban tam Girls Intermediate Boys/YM Youth Boys .
+Ban tam Boys Intermediate Girls/YW Youth Girls .
+Mid get Girls Midget Girls Intermediate Girls/YW .
+Mid ge Boys Midget Boys Intermediate Boys/YM .
+You th Girls Youth Girls Bantam Girls .
+You th Boys Youth Boys Bantam Boys .
+Inte rmediate Girls/YW Bantam Girls Midget Girls .
+Inte rmediate Boys/YM Bantam Boys Midget Boys f.
 Track events will begin at 08:45 am.
 The normal order of competition will be Bantam Girls, Bantam Boys, Midget Girls, Midget Boys, etc, through to Intermediate Boys.
 Deviations to this order are as follows: